What Does A Social Media Manager Do? [And Do You Need One For Business?]

 When you’re posting to an audience of hundreds, thousands, or more, your confidence will make or break a consumer’s perception of your company and brand on social media.

-A 2019 survey found that 86% of Americans said transparency on social media is more important than ever before, and that they would be willing to take their business elsewhere if a company they supported weren’t being honest with their customers.
+A 2019 survey found that 86% of Americans said transparency on social media is more important than ever before, and they would be willing to take their business elsewhere if a company they supported weren’t being honest with their customers.

 If you’re confident in your message, it shines through and helps build that sense of trust and transparency that customers are looking for in today’s social media climate.